 Once you’ve properly built an attendance for your Hangout on Air, it’s time to make final preparation before it’s show time.
 Make sure all equipment is in place for all participants, as well as the correct setting on their computer to help them properly partake in the conversation.

-Many companies have the guests to their Hangouts on Air login prior to it going live by up to a half hour or an hour ahead of time to check audio, lighting and more.
+Many companies have the guests to their Hangouts on Air login before it going live by up to a half hour or an hour ahead of time to check audio, lighting and more.
 This way guests and the host can communicate with one another about what’s going to happen over the upcoming Hangout On Air and ensure all their setups are situated properly.

 When hosting a Hangout on behalf of your business, try to have one person manage the technical side of the Hangout while it’s live like the social feed between all participants to ensure any questions or issues get addressed, ensuring each guest is setup throughout the Hangout and other technical concerns.